Why Elangomat

 safari

-- English: Specifically a wildlife expedition, usually in Africa.
-Word “expedition” used otherwise.
+• English: A wildlife expedition, usually in Africa.
+The word “expedition” is used otherwise.

 Elangomat follows this exact pattern: